 Ms. Monopoly is a monopoly game just like any other, but with a few twists.
-It promotes the idea that women are equal to men and that they can accomplish anything they set their mind to it, but actually, newest Monopoly board game is promoting sexual inequality.
+It promotes the idea that women are equal to men and that they can accomplish anything they set their mind to it, but actually, the newest Monopoly board game is promoting sexual inequality.

-The invention of monopoly is a sex discrimination story in its own: a female called Lizzie Magie sold the patent to Parker in 1935, but never really capitalised on it – it was Charles Darrow who got all the credit, allegedly copying one of her versions of the game.
+The invention of monopoly is a sex discrimination story in its own: a female called Lizzie Magie sold the patent to Parker in 1935, but never really capitalized on it – it was Charles Darrow who got all the credit, allegedly copying one of her versions of the game.

 The properties are repainted to resemble the theme – they represent the greatest female inventions and include the likes of:

 - chocolate chip cookies,

 - space station batteries,

 - windshield wipers,